LancerLab/croqtile/Documents/Tutorials/syntax-design-of-choreo.md

-# Getting Started with Choreo Programming
+# Syntax Design of Choreo

 ## Introduction
 Choreo is an Embedded Domain Specific Language (eDSL) designed for streamlining the manipulation of data transmission within accelerator hardware.
 It aims to simplify the daily tasks of engineers responsible for crafting high-performance kernels.
 This includes navigating the complexities of data transmission, such as tiling strategies, which is subjected to the hardware capabilities.
 By leveraging Choreo, the programming process becomes more accessible, allowing engineers to optimize these critical processes with greater ease and efficiency.